-The late Diane Carroll once said that, preparation preparation was instrumental to her lifelong success as an actress.
+The late Diane Carroll once said that preparation was instrumental to her lifelong success as an actress.
 It’s no different when it comes to your retirement.
-Solid preparation along with sound decision-making and timely action will go a long way to ensuring a secure and successful retirement.
-Here are 5 tax strategies to consider before retirement.
+Solid preparation, sound decision-making, and timely action will go a long way to ensuring a secure and successful retirement.
+Here are five tax strategies to consider before retirement.

-Roth Contributions: Increasing sources of tax-free income can provide a hedge against future tax increases, reduce the taxability of Social Security benefits and control increases to Medicare Part B and Part D premiums.
+Roth Contributions: Increasing tax-free income sources can hedge against future tax increases, reduce the taxability of Social Security benefits, and control increases to Medicare Part B and Part D premiums.

 Roth Conversions: Repositioning tax-deferred and taxable savings to Roth IRA tax-exempt savings can reduce future taxes, especially if retirement income is projected to be higher than pre-retirement income.

 Retirement Location: Where you retire can have a huge impact on taxes.
-Retiring to a location that doesn’t tax income at either the state and/or local level could be a boon to your retirement.
-Your income will go further in Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming as these states don’t tax personal income.
+Retiring to a location that doesn’t tax income at the state and local level could be a boon to your retirement.
+Your income will go further in Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming, as these states don’t tax personal income.

 II.
 Tax planning in retirement

-There are a number of tax-savings strategies to use before retirement.
-However, here are 5 that are best done while in retirement.
+There are several tax-saving strategies to use before retirement.
+However, here are five that are best done while in retirement.

 Delay Social Security: Claiming benefits at 70 instead of 62 increases the benefit amount and allows the consumption of other assets like 401(k)/IRAs.
-This is important because if these assets are not spent down this will create a situation known as the Tax Torpedo where each dollar coming out of the 401(k)/IRA is taxed and results in more Social Security subject to tax.
+This is important because if these assets are not spent down, this will create a situation known as the Tax Torpedo, where each dollar coming out of the 401(k)/IRA is taxed and results in more Social Security being subject to tax.

 Maximize Deductions: Identify changes in income and deductions for the current year that offer opportunities to offset income with deductions.
 Accelerate and bunch deductions in high-income years to reduce income subject to tax.